-Grilling a pork loin can be done a couple of different ways.
-These loins will be marinated in Grill Mates Garlic Wine and Herb marinade but feel free to make up your own marinade like: Italian Salad dressing or a french onion soup mix.
-To maximize our marinades flavor penetration into the pork we will be grilling it using indirect heat on our trusty Weber Kettle with natural lump charcoal and charcoal baskets.
+Before we can grill pork loin it is important to note that this can be done a couple of different ways.
+Our pork loins will be marinated in Grill Mates Garlic Wine and Herb marinade.
+Feel free to make up your own marinade like: Italian Salad dressing or a french onion soup mix.
+To maximize our marinades flavor penetration into the pork we will be grilling it using indirect heat.
+Using our trusty Weber Kettle with Royal Oak natural lump charcoal and charcoal baskets.

 Pork loins come in many different sizes so your grilling time will vary.
-The ones that we are grilling are end cut, you can tell by the tapered ends and larger and in the 2 to 2.5 pound range, you can find them as small as 3/4 of a pound or up to 5 pounds depending on how they are cut.
-A whole pork loin can be 36 inches long.
+The loins that we are grilling are end cut.
+You can tell by the tapered ends and are in the 2 to 2.5 pound range.
+You can find them as small as 3/4 of a pound or up to 5 pounds depending on how they are cut.
+A whole pork loin can be up to 36 inches long.

 The difference between a pork loin and a pork tenderloin is very visible.
-A loin cut is virtually the same thickness all the way across and usually has a nice fat cap across the top.
+A loin cut is the same thickness all the way across and has a nice fat cap.
 While a tenderloin is smaller, narrow, has a thick end and tapers almost to a point while showing little to no fat.

 The day before your planing to grill your pork loin, mix the Grill Mates Garlic Wine and Herb marinade (or the marinade of your choice) as per the instructions on the package.
 If you don’t have at least 3 hours to let the meat rest in the marinade I suggest you inject the marinade it into the meat.